 The Westfjords are well-nigh impossible to reach in winter.
 Residents of the smallest villages often have to reach the outside world by boat.
-In summer, however, the vast majority of its sites—notably, the iconic Dynjandi waterfall and the Hornstrandir Nature Reserve—are easily reachable by road.
+However, in summer, the vast majority of its sites—notably, the iconic Dynjandi waterfall and the Hornstrandir Nature Reserve—are easily reachable by road.

-The Látrabjarg bird cliffs are they easy to get to in summer when they've come to life with thousands of birds from dozens of species.
-You can get within arms reach of many of the birds, but remember to remain respectful of their nests.
+The Látrabjarg bird cliffs are easy to get to in summer when they've come to life with thousands of birds from dozens of species.
+You can get within arms reach of many birds, but remember to remain respectful of their nests.

 The Snæfellsnes Peninsula is a lot easier to drive throughout the summer, too.
 When the mountain passes clear, you can reach destinations like Mount Kírkjufell and Ýtri Tungam, a beach on the south side of the peninsula.

-The Highlands are only accessible in four-wheel-drive vehicles, but routes like the Kjölur Highland Road and Sprengisandur are open, allowing you to see the little-travelled interior of this beautiful country.
-The rough mountain tracks tend to vary in quality and sometimes it's necessary to ford the rive in your vehicle, so it's important that you choose optimal transportation.
+The Highlands are only accessible in four-wheel-drive vehicles.
+Still, routes like the Kjölur Highland Road and Sprengisandur are open, allowing you to see the little-traveled interior of this beautiful country.
+The rough mountain tracks tend to vary in quality, and sometimes it's necessary to ford the rive in your vehicle, so you must choose optimal transportation.
 Be mindful when driving that you cannot go off-roading in the Highlands.

 But if rather than going it alone, you prefer to take a tour (or a series of tours!), we've got a lot of suggestions for planning your trip.
 From self-drive itineraries to combo tours, Guide to Iceland offers something for everybody.

 Let’s begin by looking into self-drive tours.
 You can, of course, rent a car, choose what activities you want to do, plot your route, and book your accommodation yourself, but it's often much easier to book a pre-planned Guide to Iceland self-drive package.
-These packages give you the freedom to travel to all of the sites you want, without all the worry about organisation.
+These packages give you the freedom to travel to all of the sites you want without worrying about organizing them.

-Those with a little longer to spend in Iceland, however, will find that they can reach more sites.
-This ten-day tour, for example, will also introduce travellers to the Snæfellsnes Peninsula, while these thirteen- and fourteen-day trips will allow you to see both the peninsula and the Westfjords.
+However, those with a little longer to spend in Iceland will find that they can reach more sites.
+This ten-day tour, for example, will also introduce travelers to the Snæfellsnes Peninsula, while these thirteen- and fourteen-day trips will allow you to see both the peninsula and the Westfjords.

 But we also offer shorter customer-tailored self-drive tours.
-For example, if you want to travel the Ring Road, but don't have time to hit all the sites, we offer a five-day package that will allow you to enjoy the s Golden Circle and South Coast in-depth, including time at Skaftafell Nature Reserve and Jökulsárlón glacier lagoon.
+For example, if you want to travel the Ring Road but don't have time to hit all the sites, we offer a five-day package that will allow you to enjoy the Golden Circle and South Coast in-depth.
+This tour includes time at Skaftafell Nature Reserve and Jökulsárlón glacier lagoon.
 We also offer a five-day package that covers sites in western Iceland, like Snæfellsnes.

 Those on a tighter budget--or just love the great outdoors--could also build camping into their tour instead of hotels and guesthouses.
 These packages generally range from eight to fourteen days, depending on what you want to see.

-Guided packages, on the other hand, equip you with a guide in a bus, and somewhat more structured days on the open road.
+On the other hand, guided packages equip you with a guide in a bus and somewhat more structured days on the open road.

 A particularly notable opportunity this July is our Iceland-Greenland package, wherein you have the option to book a package to Iceland and spend a full day in Greenland, in which flights are included.
 These packages can last five, six, seven, or eight days.

-If you want to spend your days in Reykjavík, however, you can make your own itinerary based on your interests.
+However, if you want to spend your days in Reykjavík, you can make your own itinerary based on your interests.
 Here's one possible agenda for you to consider:

 On day one, you arrive at Keflavík Airport and take the Flybus to the Blue Lagoon.
-After bathing in the restorative waters, you take the bus to Reykjavík and settle into your hotel.
+After bathing in the therapeutic waters, you take the bus to Reykjavík and settle into your hotel.

 On your second day, you take the essential Golden Circle tour, but you combine it with a lava caving adventure!
 On day three, your adventure continues when you take a tour of the South Coast with a glacier hike on Sólheimajökull glacier.